Herefordshire hoard: Conviction for theft

 In 2019 the two detectorists were found guilty of theft and concealment of the find.
 The coin dealers Simon Wicks and Paul Wells were also found guilty under the concealment charge.
 Powell was jailed for ten years and Layton for eight-and-a-half.
 Wicks was jailed for five years.
 Wells fell ill during the sentencing hearing and was due to be sentenced at a later hearing in December 2019.
 In December 2022, Powell and Davies were ordered to repay more than £600,000 each or face an additional five years of imprisonment.
+In January 2025 a warrant was issued for Powell's arrest, after he failed to appear at Birmingham Magistrates Court.

 Acquisition and transmission

-Herefordshire Council Museum were, as of March 2020, in the process of acquiring the surviving parts of the hoard.
+Herefordshire Museum Service, part of Herefordshire Council, were, as of March 2020, in the process of acquiring the surviving parts of the hoard.

 In December 2020, it was announced that the story of the hoard was in the shortlist for the Current Archaeology 'Rescue Project of the Year'.
 Peter Reavill discussed the hoard in an episode of the BBC Radio 4 series The Digital Human on 'Treasures' on 8 March 2021.

+On 20 March 2025, BBC Sounds began a podcast series, Fool's Gold, covering the story of the discovery and illegal handling of the Herefordshire hoard.